Unity-Technologies/com.unity.cv.datasetvisualizer/README.md

 **For Unity Internal Users Only**

 This application only supports Python 3.7, and the installation process is the following (needs to be under Unity VPN):

+(For Users with Mac M1 Chip, can follow this [article](https://diewland.medium.com/how-to-install-python-3-7-on-macbook-m1-87c5b0fcb3b5) to install Python 3.7)
 1. create a virtual environment with python 3.7
 ```bash
 conda create -n dv_env python==3.7